FCP-INDI/fcp-indi.github.io/docs/_sources/user/running.rst

 Overview
 --------

-As with configuring the subject list, pipeline configuration, and group analysis files, there are two ways of executing a C-PAC run:

-* Using C-PAC's command line interface
+As with configuring the subject list, pipeline configuration, and group analysis files, execute a C-PAC run by using C-PAC's command line interface.
-* Using the main dialog in the C-PAC GUI

 In addition to running C-PAC traditionally on your own local computer or on a server, there are three other avenues through which you can run C-PAC without going through the install process: